 Manage what exactly?

 Why do you need this breadth of skills?
 Because the role itself is incredibly broad and varied and you’ll be using them every day.

-It starts with setting a vision for the product, which requires you to research, research and research some more your market, your customer and the problem they have that you’re trying to solve.
-You have to assimilate huge amounts of information—feedback from clients, quantitative data from your web analytics, research reports, market trends and statistics – you need to know everything about your market and your customer, and then mix all that information with a healthy dose of creativity to define a vision for your product.
+It starts with setting a vision for the product.
+This requires you to research, research, and research some more your market, your customer, and the problem they have that you’re trying to solve.
+You have to assimilate huge amounts of information—feedback from clients, quantitative data from your web analytics, research reports, market trends and statistics.
+You need to know everything about your market and your customer, and then mix all that information with a healthy dose of creativity to define a vision for your product.

 Once you have a vision, you have to spread the word in your business.
 Get dogmatic, evangelical even, about the utopia that is your product.
-And if you can’t get passionate about it – you’re in the wrong job or you didn’t come up with a very good vision.
-Your success, and that of your product, relies on every team member – from sales to developer – understanding that vision and being at least a little bit passionate about it as well.
+If you can’t get passionate about it, you’re in the wrong job or you didn’t come up with a very good vision.
+Your success, and that of your product, relies on every team member.
+From sales to a developer, understanding that vision and being at least a little bit passionate about it as well is important.

 And then you switch gears again and start building an actionable plan to reach that vision.
 A roadmap of incremental improvements and iterative development that take you step by faltering step closer to that final vision.
-This is when all that hard work preaching the good word pays off – and your team throw themselves into coming up with better designs, better code and better solutions to the customers problem.
+This is when all that hard work preaching the good word pays off.
+Your team throw themselves into coming up with better designs, better code, and better solutions to the customers’ problem.

-The product is finally out there and suddenly you’re spending your days poring over data again – looking at how customers use the product, going out and talking to them about the product and generally eating, sleeping and breathing the product.
+The product is finally out there and suddenly you’re spending your days poring over data again.
+You’re constantly looking at how customers use the product, talking to them about the product, and generally eating, sleeping and breathing the product.
 Did you solve the right problem?
 Do your users get the product?
 Will they pay for the product?